gnegrelli/identPy/README.md

-# PyMod
+# identPy

 This project focus on building a parameter estimation software for any type of non-linear model.

 ## Getting Started

-Run test_Main.py to estimate parameters of a non-linear model.
+Run main.py to estimate parameters of a non-linear model.

 Models implemented are:

 * Spring-Mass
 * Simple Pendulum
 * Z-IM Load Model
-* DFIG Model (in construction)
+* DFIG Model (under construction)

 Estimation process implemented are:

+* Particle Swarm Optimization (PSO)
 * Mean-Variance Mapping Optimization (MVMO)
 * Trajectory Sensitivity
 <!---